Muhammad-Shahrukh-Azeem/Solana-AMM-Dex/docs/README.md

 # 📚 Kedolik CP-Swap Documentation

-Complete documentation for the Kedolik Constant Product AMM with KEDOLOG discount feature.
+Complete documentation for the Kedolik Constant Product AMM with KEDOL discount feature.

 ---